kubrey/node-geoservice/README.md

-Geolocator is a library covering multiple free geoservices
+Geolocator is a library covering multiple free geoservices and modules
 ==========================================================

 Including: